 Common substances include Vicodin and Oxycontin, two readily-available prescription drugs that are often administered for a variety of pain, from routine surgeries to flare-ups and sore backs.
 I myself have been prescribed these opioids after surgery, and I was very careful to only take them when I really needed to.

 While many patients do need help managing their pain, it is extremely easy to become hooked on the painkillers.
 My mom is a nurse, and she has told me stories of patients abusing their medication and trying to find anywhere to get their hands on pills.
 Drug addiction extends far beyond impoverished communities now.

-People of all ages and backgrounds are susceptible to the addiction.
-It can be difficult to identify a person with a drug problem, but changes in appearance such as flushed skin, scratch marks, weight gain or loss and constricted pupils may point to opiate use.
+People of all ages and backgrounds are susceptible to addiction.
+It can be difficult to identify a person with a drug problem, but changes in appearance such as flushed skin, scratch marks, weight gain or loss, and constricted pupils may point to opiate use.

 Once you acknowledge an addiction, whether it’s you personally or a close friend or family member, it’s important to embrace the help of medical professionals.
 That’s when methadone maintenance therapy can come into play, and it could help you just as it’s changed the lives of many others before you.